EankiFred/ux-outreach-agent/README.md

 Every score comes with reasoning, uncertainty, and context.

 ### Stepwise Progression
-Each screen represents a single decision context.
+Each step represents a single decision context.

-### Human-Readable Outputs
-No JSON or debug views in the default flow.

 ---